 These findings will inform the SPP topic and buttress suitable education protocols to improve mental health nurses’ cultural knowledge, positive attitudes, and skills.
 Resultantly, this will enable nurses to deliver effectual cognitive mental health delivery processes and achieve impeccable patient outcomes such as treatment adherence and follow-up care.
-Grounded on the findings of the two studies, cultural competence education and training expands the cultural knowledge and skills of healthcare providers.
-As such, this aligns with the objectives of the project to escalate mental health nurses’ cultural competence to achieve optimal health outcomes during delivery processes (Arruzza & Chau, 2021; Argyriadis et al., 2022).
+Grounded on the findings of the two studies, cultural competence education and training expands healthcare providers' cultural knowledge and skills.
+As such, this aligns with the project's objectives to escalate mental health nurses’ cultural competence to achieve optimal health outcomes during delivery processes (Arruzza & Chau, 2021; Argyriadis et al., 2022).

-In summary, the above articles collectively emphasize and showcase the need to implement a cultural competence education program to enhance the nurse's cultural competence, awareness, knowledge, skills, and attitudes when delivering cognitive mental health care.
-The studies align with the project’s objectives and provide themes that can be used when tailoring the most suitable cultural competence education program.
-As the principal investigator, one can use these insights to implement the intervention to address nurse's bias and augment the decision-making processes along with the quality of patient care, thus, meeting the goals of the project which are improved delivery processes and provider cultural competence.
+In summary, the above articles emphasize and showcase the need to implement a cultural competence education program to enhance the nurse's cultural competence, awareness, knowledge, skills, and attitudes when delivering cognitive mental health care.
+The studies align with the project’s objectives and provide themes for tailoring the most suitable cultural competence education program.
+As the principal investigator, one can use these insights to implement the intervention to address nurses' bias and augment the decision-making processes along with the quality of patient care, thus meeting the goals of the project, which are improved delivery processes and provider cultural competence.

 Supporting Literature